 Smurfit Kappa expands global network of recycling plants

-Smurfit Kappa has opened a new recycling plant in Malaga, Spain, which will strengthen its recovered paper service in the region.
+Smurfit Kappa has opened a new recycling plant in the Tuscan region of Italy, strengthening its recovered paper service in the region.

-Speaking at the launch, Ignacio Sánchez, Recycling Country Manager, Spain, said: “We are proud to open the doors of this innovative new plant which is further evidence of our ongoing commitment to sustainable development.
+Speaking about the new facility, General Manager, Luca Mannori, said: “We are delighted to have this new plant up and running, which is further evidence of our ongoing commitment to sustainable development and an important addition to the region.

 “Paper-based packaging is 100% recyclable.
-All corrugated, solid board and folding carton can be put through a process to make it into another box in as little as 14 days, demonstrating a truly closed loop approach.”
+All corrugated, solid board and folding carton can be put through a process to make it into another box in less than 14 days, demonstrating a truly closed loop approach.”